crwdns2915892:0crwdne2915892:0

 -

-Unplug any cables from your phone.
+Unplug any cables from the phone.

 -